Belum Caves

 Safety, Permits & Local Etiquette

-- Inner Line Permit: No permits are required to visit Belum Caves; entry is open to all with a nominal fee (INR 100 per person in 2025).
+- Inner Line Permit: No permits are required to visit Belum Caves; entry is open to all with a nominal fee at the gate.

-- Mobile Connectivity: Network is spotty near the caves, especially inside.
-BSNL and Airtel work intermittently outside; carry offline maps or inform family beforehand.
+- Mobile Connectivity: Network coverage is spotty near the caves and in Kolimigundla.
+Carry a backup offline map or inform family of limited connectivity.

 Hidden Tips Only Repeat Visitors Know

-- Hire a local guide at the entrance (INR 200–300); they know secret spots and stories official tours skip.
+- Hire a local guide at the entrance for Rs 100–200; they share fascinating untold stories.

 Frequently Asked Questions